wonderpl/dolly-web/docs/web_services/content.md

 If a sub-category is labelled `default` then it should be used as the assigned category if the user selects the respective parent category.

+The `colour` field is optional and will be returned only if a value is specified in the underlying datasource.

 ### Videos